The rise of China – now the major economic and geopolitical challenger to US imperialism – plays a defining role in world relations today.

 This situation, coupled with the general ineffectiveness of the Labor Law, means that Chinese workers continue to face issues such as low wages, poor working conditions, and difficulties in defending their rights.
 However, this does not imply that the working class will remain silent regarding their interests.

 According to the China Labour Bulletin, there were 1,794 recorded worker protests in 2023, a 216% increase from the 831 incidents in 2022.
-Among these, the number of manufacturing worker strikes reaches the highest increase, rising from 37 in 2022 to 438 in 2023.
+Among these, the number of manufacturing workers’ strikes saw the highest increase, rising from 37 in 2022 to 438 in 2023.
 This not only highlights the severity of the economic crisis faced by Chinese capitalism, but also reflects the dramatic economic structural changes occurring in China.
 It is important to note, though, that even China Labour Bulletin lacks sufficiently reliable sources, with many statistics based on rumors or social media screenshots.
 But, in the absence of more authoritative data, these figures still hold considerable reference value.

 One notable protest was the 2022 strike by Foxconn workers in Zhengzhou.
 Faced with lockdown policies under pandemic management, reduced work benefits, and infection risks from the company refuse to establish quarantine of new and old employees, the workers ultimately opted for collective action.